-- At Select Port for Composer communication. field, click radio button associated with comm port you want to use. - 4.
-In System type field, click radio button that specifies whether your system is PC Only or based on MCP.
+- At Select Port for Composer communication.
+Field, <click> radio button associated with comm port you want to use. - 4.
+In System type field, <click> radio button that specifies whether your system is PC Only or based on MCP.

-Note: PC only systems can be used for very small systems, temporary systems, and for demonstration purposes.
+Note: PC only systems can be used for temporary systems and for demonstration purposes.

-- In Select Closest City field, click down arrow to open selection window and select city closest to your location to establish time zone information. - 6.
-Click OK or press Enter.
+5. In Select Closest City field, <click> down arrow to open selection window and select city closest to your location to establish time zone information.
+Note: Composer Software version 3.1.3 no longer supports the Astronomical time clock function.
+The time zone setting is used in the conversion of older versions of Composer Software that utilized the Astronomical time clock settings.

+6. <Click> OK or press Enter.